revodavid/devcontainers-rstudio/README.md

 ## Dev Containers in GitHub Codepaces

-If you have access to GitHub CodeSpaces, click the green "Code <>" button at the top right on this repository page, and then select "Create codespace on main".
+If you have access to GitHub CodeSpaces, click the green "<> Code" button at the top right on this repository page, and then select "Create codespace on main".
 (GitHub CodeSpaces is available with [GitHub Enterprise](https://github.com/enterprise) and [GitHub Education](https://education.github.com/).)

 Now, browse to the file [explore-analyze-data-with-R/solution/challenge-Data_Exploration.ipynb](explore-analyze-data-with-R/solution/challenge-Data_Exploration.ipynb).
 Work through the Jupyter Notebook.